 1. The mighty Scottish glens – Glencoe to Glen Nevis

 If you are going to spend one-day hiking in Scotland, make it the walk from Glencoe to Glen Nevis.
 It might be a marathon distance and take in 5000 ft of hill climbing, but the views through Scotland’s most famous glen and along the most beautiful section of the West Highland Way make for an incredible day out.
 It is one of my favourite walks in Scotland.

 From the top of the staircase admire the view back across Glencoe and then follow the last 20-mile section of the West Highland Way all the way through the village of Kinlochleven to the foot of Ben Nevis in the beautiful Glen Nevis – with views of Scotland’s highest mountain and the mighty Mamores all the way.
 Scotland at its best.

-Glencoe to Glen Nevis
+How to hike from Glencoe to Glen Nevis

 2. Bag Scotland’s highest peak – Ben Nevis

 Climbing the highest mountain in Scotland (and the UK) is on most people’s bucket lists which explains why bagging (peak bagging in Scots) the ‘Big Ben’ is so popular with around 150,000 people each year attempting to climb to the top.

 There might be 100s of people to follow and a wide, well-maintained path, but the route up the Ben is 5.4miles of uphill walking, often in little to no visibility – the Nevis Range has a very wet and very windy alpine climate, so you are never guaranteed views on the Ben.

 Ben Nevis by the Mountain Path

 Distance 11 miles.
 Time 7-9 hours (5 hours if you are a regular mountain climber).
 Difficulty: Strenuous.
 Don’t do Nevis in winter without experience in winter climbing.

 3. Climb the Five Peaks in the Pentlands

 Edinburgh’s Pentland Hills might not have the height of their Highland cousins, but that doesn’t mean they aren’t short of a view or two of Scotland’s capital.

 Starting with a climb up over Turnhouse Hill (506m) and then Carnethy Hill (573m) which give great views back over Edinburgh, and Midlothian, the path then rises up to Scald Law, the highest hill in the Pentland range at 579m.

 Pentlands Hills Walk

 Distance 10 miles.
 Time 5-6 hours.
 Difficulty: Medium.
 Walk start: The Regional Park car park behind the Flotterstone Inn.

-4. The loneliest mountain – Suilven
+4. The loneliest of walks in Scotland – Suilven

 Made up of two peaks – the quite unbelievable spire of Meall Meadhonach (its name ‘middle round hill’ in English is, however, a little underwhelming) and the summit on the ‘grey castle’ or Caisteal Liath – the views from the top are simply incredible.

 Distance 13 miles.
 Time 8+ hours.
 Difficulty: Strenuous.
 Start: car parking just before you get to Glencansip Lodge on Cansip Road.
-Read more: How to climb Suilven.

 5. The Shore Walk – Edinburgh to South Queensferry